kronqvist/nstree/README.md

 - Requires root privileges for accessing all `/proc` entries.
 - Outputs namespaces only if they differ from the parent.
+- Thread information is hidden by default and must be enabled using the `--show-threads` option.

 ## Acknowledgments

-Inspired by the `pstree` utility and Linux namespaces documentation.
+Inspired by the `pstree` utility.